minblock/picscoin/contrib/README.md

 ### Packaging ###
 The [Debian](/contrib/debian) subfolder contains the copyright file.

-All other packaging related files can be found in the [bitcoin-core/packaging](https://github.com/bitcoin-core/packaging) repository.
+All other packaging related files can be found in the [picscoin-core/packaging](https://github.com/picscoin-core/packaging) repository.

 ### [Gitian-descriptors](/contrib/gitian-descriptors) ###
 Files used during the gitian build process.
-For more information about gitian, see the [the Bitcoin Core documentation repository](https://github.com/bitcoin-core/docs).
+For more information about gitian, see the [the Picscoin Core documentation repository](https://github.com/picscoin-core/docs).

 ### [Gitian-keys](/contrib/gitian-keys)
 PGP keys used for signing Picscoin Core [Gitian release](/doc/release-process.md) results.